ChilliCream/hotchocolate-docs/docs/dataloaders.md

 ### Batch DataLoader

-Batch _DataLoaders_ collect request for entities per processing level and send them as a batch request to the data source.
+The batch _DataLoader_ collects requests for entities per processing level and send them as a batch request to the data source.

 The batch _DataLoader_ gets the keys as a collection and expects a `Dictionar<TKey, TValue>` back.

 ```csharp